Brooke Hendrix: Racing Louisville

+Melbourne Victory

 In February 2022 Hendrix signed for reigning A-League Women Champions Melbourne Victory.
 Hendrix arrival at the Victory signalled a turnaround in their fortunes.
-She scored on debut in a 1-0 over the Newcastle Jets and dramatically changed a leaky defence.
+She scored on debut in a 1–0 over the Newcastle Jets and dramatically changed a leaky defence.
 Prior to the Grand Final, Victory lost just two of eight games since her arrival, conceding 0.9 goals per game as opposed to the average of 2.2 goals per game conceded in the six games prior.
-Victory were crowned Women's A-League Champions on March 27, 2022 after beating Sydney FC in the Grand Final.
+Victory were crowned Women's A-League Champions on March 27, 2022, after beating Sydney FC in the Grand Final.

+Reading

 On 21 July 2022, Reading announced the signing of Hendrix from Melbourne Victory on a two-year contract.
+On 2 February 2024, Hendrix was appointed as club captain of Reading following the departure of Lily Woodham.

+Tampa Bay Sun

+On June 17, 2024, it was announced that Hendrix had signed with Tampa Bay Sun ahead of the inaugural USL Super League season.
+Hendrix scored Tampa Bay's first-ever goal in a 1–1 draw against Dallas Trinity on August 18, 2024.